Logan Housing Project

 We need your support.

-We’re looking to raise a further $2 million to go towards construction costs, so this complex can be urgently built and young women and children can receive the safety and support they need to move forward.
+We’re raising money to go towards the construction and ongoing costs of this project so that young women and children can receive the safety and support they need to move forward.